 Certain criteria must be met for choosing who represents your estate after death.
 In Florida, that includes: blood relation (the decedent) or a resident of Florida, and being 18 years or older with no felony convictions.

-If you’re administering an Estate as a resident of another state, our Bonita Springs attorneys are readily available to assist you with any local needs, throughout Lee & Collier County.
+If you’re administering an Estate as a resident of another state, our Bonita Springs attorney is readily available to assist you with any local needs, throughout Lee & Collier County.

-If you need assistance from our Probate and Estate & Trust Administration attorneys in Bonita Springs, reach out to OAA Law for a free case evaluation!
+If you need assistance from a Probate and Estate & Trust Administration attorney in Bonita Springs, reach out to Noble Legal Firm for a free case evaluation!
 Contact us online or call (239)230-2427 for help.